Qinyuan72/Python27_Leap_test/README.md

-If during the installation you find the Leap motion software fails to detect the controller, it is very likely that the driver is not fit for the model you're using.
+If during the installation you find the Leap motion software fails to detect the controller, it is very likely that the driver is not fit for the model you’re using.
 Instead, you might what to try historical release of the driver to resolve the issues.

 Legacy Releases: <https://developer.leapmotion.com/releases>